-Areas that were covered by lakes during and near the end of the ice age are now characterized by flat topography such as that in south-central Burleigh County and southeastern Dickey County.
-These areas are shown in blue on Plate 1 and designated by the number 2.
-The lake deposits are mainly horizontally-bedded silt and clay that were deposited in still water.
-In places, the horizontal bedding was disturbed by such things as mudflows in the loose, wet lake sediment, by squeezing of the lake sediments between cakes of lake-surface ice that sank as the lakes drained, by pushing of lake sediments that were deposited on top of stagnant ice that later melted, or by overriding by a glacier.
+Areas that were covered by lakes during and near the end of the lce Age are now characterized by flat topography such as that in southcentral Burleigh County and southeastern Dickey County.
+These areas are shown in blue and designated by the number 2 on the geologic map.
+The lake deposits are mainly horizontallybedded silt and clay that were deposited in still water.
+In places, the horizontal bedding was disturbed by such things as mudflows in the loose, wet lake sediment, by squeezing of the lake sediments between cakes of lakesurface ice that sank as the lakes drained, by pushing of lake sediments that were deposited on top of stagnant ice that later melted, or by overriding by a glacier.

 Numerous smaller lakes were present on the Missouri Coteau while stagnant ice was still present.
 Many of these lakes were located on top of the ice and many more were surrounded by ice.
 These lakes were insulated from the ice by a layer of till so that, commonly, they were actually temperate lakes with abundant animal and plant life.
-Figure 13 shows the conditions that resulted in the "elevated" lake plain at Lehr in southern Logan County.
+Figure 11 shows the conditions that resulted in the "elevated" lake plain at Lehr in southern Logan County.
 Such elevated or perched lake plains are common on the Missouri Coteau.